microsoftgraph/entra-powershell/module/docs/entra-powershell-v1.0/Microsoft.Graph.Entra/New-EntraAdministrativeUnitMember.md

 Administrative units enable more granular management of permissions and access, particularly in large organizations or where administrative responsibilities are divided across departments or regions.

-To add a user, group, or device to an administrative unit, the calling principal must be assigned at least the Privileged Role Administrator Microsoft Entra role.
+To add a user, group, or device to an administrative unit, the calling principal must be assigned at least one of the following roles:

+- Privileged Role Administrator

 ## Examples